Conference & Meeting Facilities

 After contacting the Conference & Events Manager please submit an application form and activity request via the BML & BMR Use Application System to reserve conference space and/or accommodations.
 Once approved, we will email you a reservation confirmation and any other necessary arrival information.

-Our facilities include double and single rooms with and without private baths, with and without kitchenettes, and one to three bedroom units, see rates and descriptions of housing options.
+Our facilities include double and single rooms with and without private baths, with and without kitchenettes, and one to three bedroom units, see Housing and Conference Facilities.
 The BML Housing Enclave is located approximately one mile from the Laboratory on Bodega Head, at a fairly remote location with no direct public transportation service.
 Parking is available at both Housing and the Laboratory, and one can easily walk, bike or drive between the two locations.
 Winter months can be very quiet with few long-term residents on site.
 The town of Bodega Bay has services including a Post Office, several small grocery/general stores, restaurants and gas stations.

 Full meal service can be provided to conference groups in the Housing dining hall or, by special arrangement, in the Laboratory.